 5. Schedule maintenance

 A used car may have a few years of wear and tear prior to your purchase.
-Stay on top of any scheduled maintenance needs, such as oil changes or tune-ups, to keep your used car running smoothly.
+In a perfect world, the dealer should have done preliminary maintenance before selling the car.
+Now that the car is yours, stay on top of any scheduled maintenance needs, such as oil changes or tune-ups, to keep your used car running smoothly.

 You’ll likely save money on dealer fees by buying a used car from a private seller instead of at a dealership.
 But without a dealer to prepare paperwork, you should expect to handle the purchase process independently.
 When you buy a used car from an independent seller, be prepared to: